Trump hails trade pact with Canada, Mexico as win for U.S. workers

 Unifor, Canada’s biggest private sector union, said the deal was likely positive for auto workers, as it requires a much higher percentage of parts to be made in North America, with a significant proportion produced in areas paying at least $16 per hour.

-The deal does not include any changes to separate U.S. tariffs on steel and aluminium levied earlier this year on Canada, Mexico, China, the European Union and others.
+The deal does not include any changes to separate U.S. tariffs on steel and aluminum levied earlier this year on Canada, Mexico, China, the European Union and others.

-Trump said the import tariffs - 25 percent on steel and 10 percent on aluminium - would remain in place for Canada and Mexico until they “can do something different like quotas, perhaps.”
+Trump said the import tariffs - 25 percent on steel and 10 percent on aluminum - would remain in place for Canada and Mexico until they “can do something different like quotas, perhaps.”

 “We are not going to allow our steel industry to disappear,” Trump said, adding that Sunday’s deal would not have happened without the tariffs.